oyanzhi/tp/docs/DeveloperGuide.md

 * 1a.
 FinHub detects an error in the command entered.
     * 1a1.
 FinHub displays an error message and prompts the user to input again.
     * 1a2.
-The user re-enters the command to search the client by email.
+The user re-enters the command to search the client by email. <br>
       Steps 1a1-1a2 are repeated until the command and data entered are correct.

       Use case resumes at step 2.